Danielle Casanova ferry Review and Specifications

 - Stateroom access is electronic (via boarding cards) which codes are changed for each cruise.

 Outside cabins are with bay window.
-Suites additionally offer as amenities flat TV (satellite reception), mini-bar, double bed, 2-seater sofa.
+Suites additionally offer as amenities HDTV (satellite reception), mini-bar, double bed, 2-seater sofa.
 Some staterooms are wheelchair-accessible (cabins adapted for disabled passengers).
 The boat additionally offers a total of 320 reclining seats (aircraft-type seats in reserved seating lounges Gibraltar and Bosphorus on Deck 5) available for pre-booking.

 TNT television is available in all staterooms and in the bar lounge.
 All passengers must vacate their staterooms 30 min prior to homeport arrival.